SwiftPackageIndex/SwiftPackageIndex-Server/Resources/Markdown/faq.md

 <h3 id="incompatible-license">Why do some packages show red license information?</h3>

-If a package's license shows in a red lozenge rather than a green one, it is for one of two reasons:
+If a package's license shows with a background that isn't green, it is for one of three reasons:

 1. The package does not have a license.
 2. We're unable to detect software license the package uses.